 3 college business ideas for Outsiders

-- Offer a service to other students based on your craft or field of study.
-As someone who goes all in on one thing, your expertise likely exceeds that of many of your classmates.
+- Offer a service to other students based on your craft or field of study

 - Sell digital products online.
 If you’re a business major, sell business plan templates.
 Photography major?
-Sell presets for photo editing software.
-If you’re studying music, sell licences to stock sounds or songs.
-Whatever your field, how can you add value and attract customers by running a low-investment business selling digital products?
+Sell presets for editing software.
+If you’re studying music, sell licenses to stock sounds or songs.

 3 college business ideas for Mountaineers